-The IgG Vegetarian Food Profile (*not available in NY) is a blood test that measures antibodies to 21 vegetarian foods.
+The IgG Vegetarian Food Profile is a blood test that measures antibodies to 21 vegetarian foods.
 The panel also includes a total IgE measurement.
 The body can react to foods in many different ways.
 Adverse food reactions can lead to distressing symptoms and chronic health conditions.
 Often times it is unknown exactly which food(s) may be the cause and testing can help identify the problematic foods.
 Removal of the reactive foods often results in resolution of symptoms.

 What is the difference between IgE and IgG-mediated reactions?